Tolgaugur/DepthEstimation/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variable to your .env file:

 `IMAGE_API_KEY`

+(You can generate your own API key from [here](https://api.imgbb.com/) )

 ## Deployment